SPREP/tms-mobile/README.md

 If you'd like to contribute to this project, please follow our [Contributing Guidelines](CONTRIBUTING.md).

+## Todo

+Add instructions for setting up Firebase
+Add instructions for connection to local backend

 ## License

 This project is licensed under the [MIT License](LICENSE).